Tending the Soul of Your Life

 Discovering God is my greatest joy.
 Helping others hold space and stay present to God is where my deep gladness meets your greatest need.
 It is from my experiences as a lay leader that I have a special desire to support lay leaders and lead volunteers in tending their souls.
 I write and offer other resources to this end.

 My life is peopled with my husband, three children, two cats and a dog.
 We surround ourselves with color, story, quiet, nature, and friends.
 Life in the church has been a constant for us.
 My academic and work background is in music, English to Speakers of Other Languages (ESOL), refugee and immigrant assistance, hospitality, and spiritual formation.
-I am currently finishing my Master’s of Spiritual Formation from Portland Seminary (May 2021) and my Certificate of Spiritual Direction.
+I have a Certificate of Spiritual Direction from Portland Seminary and am currently working on a Master’s of Divinity (MDIV) degree, also at Portland Seminary.

 “The glory of God is man fully alive.” ~ St. Irenaeus